EliSoll/taxi-service-app/README.md

 ## Structure

-- Controllers:
+ <ol>1.
+Controllers:
-1. LoginController - authentication of users.
+  <ul>1.
+LoginController - authentication of users.</ul>
-2. LogoutController - log out for users and invalidation of http session.
+  <ul>2.
+LogoutController - log out for users and invalidation of http session.</ul>
-3. IndexController - homepage of app.
+  <ul>3.
+IndexController - homepage of app.</ul>
-4. AddCarController - adds a new car.
+  <ul>4.
+AddCarController - adds a new car.</ul>
-5. AddDriverToCarController - adds a driver to car by carID.
+<ul>5.
+AddDriverToCarController - adds a driver to car by carID.</ul>
-6. DeleteCarController - deletes certain car.
+<ul>6.
+DeleteCarController - deletes certain car.</ul>
-7. GetAllCarsController - views all cars.
+<ul>7.
+GetAllCarsController - views all cars.</ul>
-8. AddDriverController - adds a driver.
+<ul>8.
+AddDriverController - adds a driver.</ul>
-9. DeleteDriverController - deletes driver.
+<ul>9.
+DeleteDriverController - deletes driver.</ul>
-10. GetAllDriversController - views all drivers.
+<ul>10.
+GetAllDriversController - views all drivers.</ul>
-11. GetMyCurrentCarsController - views all cars for the current driver.
+<ul>11.
+GetMyCurrentCarsController - views all cars for the current driver.</ul>
-12. AddManufacturersController - adds new manufacturer.
+<ul>12.
+AddManufacturersController - adds new manufacturer.</ul>
-13. DeleteManufacturerController - deletes manufacturer.
+<ul>13.
+DeleteManufacturerController - deletes manufacturer.</ul>
-14. GetAllManufacturersController - views all manufacturers.
+<ul>14.
+GetAllManufacturersController - views all manufacturers.</ul></ol>

-- DAO Layer: DAOt interfaces with implementations.
+2. DAO Layer: DAOt interfaces with implementations.

-- Filter: Servlet Filters used to pre- and postproccesing requests and responses.
+3. Filter: Servlet Filters used to pre- and postproccesing requests and responses.

-- Model: data from app.
+4. Model: data from app.

-- Service layer: Service interfaces with implementations that perform business logic.
+5. Service layer: Service interfaces with implementations that perform business logic.

-- Util: Utility classes.
+6. Util: Utility classes.

-- Resources: db's scripts, config files.
+7. Resources: db's scripts, config files.

-- Webapp: CSS, JSP pages.
+8. Webapp: CSS, JSP pages.

-- WEB-INF: config files for the web application.
+9. WEB-INF: config files for the web application.

-- Views: all JSP files used as views in the application with css style file.
+10. Views: all JSP files used as views in the application with css style file.

 ## Features
 1. User's authentication and log out.